bmullers/VirtualSoundMixer/README.md

 #### Why I work on this project

 I started this project as a way to learn Kotlin and get better at using OpenAL and at programming in general.
-It follows my desire to participate in the [Cunk Stories](https://github.com/Hugobros3/chunkstories) project, which is currently being rewritten in Kotlin.
+It follows my desire to participate in the [Chunk Stories](https://github.com/Hugobros3/chunkstories) project, which is currently being rewritten in Kotlin.

 #### About this project